rxjans/dynamic-portfolio/Readme.md

 ## Contribution Information

-* API Integration: Utilized a single API call and implemented efficient data sharing using prop drilling or the Context API.
+* API Integration: Utilized a single API call and implemented efficient data sharing using the Context API.

 * Data Utilization: Ensured comprehensive utilization of all API fields, including the "enabled" field.